The best CFexpress cards in 2023: ultra-fast Type B and Type A cards compared

 Multiple memory capacity options

-Integral's UltimaPro X2 CFexpress card stands out by offering stunning performance at a price that's appreciably less than all its rivals.
+Integral's UltimaPro X2 CFexpress card stands out by offering stunning performance at a price that's appreciably less than most rivals.
 Despite it costing less than the competition, you get 1700MB/s max read and 1600MB/s max write rates, which are some of the fastest on the market.

 Is this all too good to be true?
 Well, unlike some more premium CFexpress cards, minimum write rates aren't specified, but these are minor quibbles with what's otherwise the best value CFexpress card you can buy right now – and comes in a huge range of capacity options from 64GB right up to 2TB.